 The slasher elements of the film, namely the kills, are extremely satisfying in terms of their diversity, and their level of violence.
 The antagonist is revealed quite cleverly at first, with the identify of the true threat being withheld until just the right moment.
 Prior to that we enjoy some death sequences which still lie in the realms of coincidental/accidental (as opposed to a definite killer – somewhat akin to the less elaborate deaths in the ‘Final Destination’ series), and some supernatural jump scares.
 Once the antagonist is revealed the film switched to full slasher mode – with a themed killer in keeping with the rest of the movies aesthetics.
 The kills might not be absolute carnage but when the first few deaths occurred I sat upright and began to pay attention.
 I didn’t expect the film to be quite as brutal as it was towards the end either!
 The effects look good, and whilst its not balls to the wall blood shed, the bloody violence rounds an already solid slice of horror off nicely.

 Overall, this is a title which I can easily recommend you pick-up.
 Whilst not for any single specific element ‘The Toybox’ makes for a solid slasher movie.
 Its conventional enough without being generic.
-You can check this movie out upon its UK release 22nd October through High Fliers Films and if you live in the USA, its out on Blu-Ray, DVD and DigitalHD from September 18th.
+You can check this movie out upon its UK release 22nd October through High Fliers Films.